erszcz/docsh/notes.md

     * guess the source destination (just assume/hardcode a valid value for Kerl)
     * rewrite the source path
-    * write to module to docsh cache
+    * write the module to docsh cache